Louis047/Password-Cracking-Simulator/README.md

 A lightweight and simplified simulator that demonstrates how password cracking can be accelerated using distributed systems principles.
 Built using Python and Flask, PCS uses a master-worker architecture to emulate real-world password cracking workflows—**ethically and safely** using only synthetic data.

 > [!NOTE]
 > This project is meant for educational purposes **ONLY** and should never be used for unethical purposes.
+The main focus is to showcase the working of Distibuted System concept among different fields.

 ## Addressing Current System Issues